isaac-webb/CS-1331/rec1/java-commands.md

 ### List Variables and Variable Values

-To list all of the variables inside of the current instance, run
+To list all of the variables inside of the current instance, run:

 ```
 /vars